ibm-mas/ansible-devops/ibm/mas_devops/roles/mas_load_dbc_scripts/README.md

 - Default Value: None

 ### dbc_script_path_local
 Optional.
-Defines the local path/folder where the DBC script files should be located in order to the loaded onto the Manage server.
+Defines the local path/folder where the DBC script files should be located in order to be loaded onto the Manage server.

 - Environment Variable: `DBC_SCRIPT_PATH_LOCAL`
 - Default Value: `mas_load_dbc_scripts/files`